 Valygar: You’ll have to venture outside of Athkatla to find this guy, but you first need to initiate the quest to find him in the Government district.
 Valygar is a brown-haired and brown-eyed Neutral Good human Stalker (i.e. a Ranger, and not a creep) and can be found hiding in his cabin in the Umar Hills.
 The Cowled Wizards have been trying their darnedest to get their hands on him in order to be able to access a Planar Sphere that has mysteriously appeared in the Slums.
 Apparently, the Sphere was built by one of Valygar’s ancestors who decided to become a lich and can only be opened by someone of his bloodline.
 Add to that the fact that Valygar’s parents both succumbed to magic, and you’ve got someone who hates magic with a passion (like a less violent ancestor to Dragon Age II‘s Fenris).
 You can, however, convince him to confront his past once and for all – especially since the Sphere is a potential Stronghold –, and he will join the party once the issue has been dealt with.
 Valygar is designed as an alternative to Minsc, being a Ranger built for stealthy, speedy fighting, as opposed to Minsc’s brute force.
 He has good Strength, excellent Dexterity and good Constitution, and comes with his own katana and armour.
 Give him a second katana, and he will serve you well, especially if you capitalise on backstabbing.
 What Valygar can’t replace, however, is Minsc’s entertainment value.
 He’s a grim, dour, taciturn guy, so having him in the party a pretty cheerless experience, especially if your protagonist is a Mage.
 He may also come to blows with Edwin and Viconia.
-Should you have Mazzy in the party, she will try to train him as her squire, something he’s not too enthusiastic about.
+Should you have Mazzy in the party, she will try to train him as her squire, something he’s not too enthusiastic about at first.